bids-standard/bids-specification/src/common-principles.md

 to which the metadata contained within are not applicable.
 The Inheritance Principle defines a systematized set of rules to determine which metadata files to associate with which data files.
-Further, due to the prospect of an individual data file having multiple metadata files applicable to it, the Principle defines the *order of precedence* with which such metadata file contents should be considered.
+Further, because multiple metadata files may apply to an individual data file, the Principle defines the *order of precedence* of such metadata files contents.

 ### Rules